pronamic/wp-pronamic-pay/readme.txt

 == Changelog ==

 = 2.4.2 =
 *	Fix - Buckaroo - When a payment's invoice number was set to "null" the payment would fail.
+*	Test - Buckaroo - Added unit testing for Buckaroo security methods.
+*	Feature - Buckaroo - Payment return requests are now logged as a payment note.

 = 2.4.1 =
 *	Fix - WordPress.org readme.txt.